Site icon Sancerres at Sunset

 National Monument

 Operated by the National Park Service, the George Washington Birthplace National Monument encompasses 551 acres of the former Popes Creek Plantation, where the first President was born.
 It also features a Colonial Revival farm, a burial ground, several historic structures, a public beach, and picnic grounds.
 The site is located in Colonial Beach in Westmorland County and is free of charge to explore.
-Hotels within 15 miles include:
+Country Inn & Suites by Radisson, Dahlgren — King George is about 14 miles from the site.

 Mount Vernon

 Mount Vernon is the former home and final resting place of George and Martha Washington.
 It sits on a spectacular spot along the banks of the Potomac River.
 You may visit the 21-room mansion, a museum, and elaborate gardens.
 I’m lucky enough to visit Mount Vernon often, as it’s near my condo in Alexandria.
-Hotels within five miles include:
+The Ritz-Carlton Pentagon City is about 10 miles from Mount Vernon.

 Historic Tuckahoe